datacarpentry/semester-biology/exercises/Sql-filtering.md

 interest, when each individual was trapped, and what sex it was.
 She doesn't care about where it was trapped within the site because she is going to analyze the entire site as a whole and she doesn't care about the size of the individuals.
-Obviously she doesn't need the species codes because you're only providing her with the data for one species, and besides since she isn't actually looking at the database itself the two character abbreviation would probably be confusing.
+She doesn't need the species codes because you're only providing her with the data for one species, and since she isn't looking at the database itself the two character abbreviation would probably be confusing.
 Save this query as a view with the name `Spectabilis Population Data`.